 Course Typically Offered: Fall, Spring, and Summer

-This course introduces students to the use of color and basic techniques of acrylic painting.
-After lecture and demonstration, students plan, compose, and execute a variety of paintings, such as still life, abstraction, seascapes, and perspective.
-Students are expected to furnish their own supplies.
+This course introduces students to the fundamentals of acrylic painting, with an emphasis on color theory and essential techniques.
+Through a combination of lecture, demonstration, and hands-on practice, students plan and create a variety of paintings, including still life, abstract compositions, seascapes, and works emphasizing perspective.
+Students are responsible for providing their own materials.

 NCART 15: Portrait and Figure Drawing and Painting